adrnkor/cnm-usage/README.md

 # cnm-usage

-**README FILE OUT OF DATE !
-I'll get around to that changing that...** cli app to pull usage data from cnMaestro API.
+cli app to pull usage data from cnMaestro API.

+Program to pull usage/performance data from the cnMaestro API.
+It calls /api/v1/devices/performance and pulls a maximum of 100 entries per call, within a time window starting at most one week ago.

+**Note:** Full functionality from the command line is not supported.
+The code will need to be edited directly to change some settings, such as request limits and offsets.
+This program should be further developed before it is used.

+## Installation
+This package must be manually installed by running the included setup.py script.
+Run this command while inside the cnm-usage directory:
+      \> python3 setup.py install
+It is recommended to install inside of a python virtual environment, such as venv.

 ## Usage

-#### Currently works by directly calling the cli.py script.
-   \> python cli.py \[ -i \<client id> ] \[ -s \<client secret> ] \[ -c \<config file path> ] \[ request ] \[ config ]
+   \> cnm_usage \[ -i \<client id> ] \[ -s \<client secret> ] \[ -p \<host ip> ] \[ -c \<config file path> ] \[ -f \<fields> ] \[ -a \<start time> ] \[ -o \<stop time> ] \[ request ] \[ config ]

-  ### arguments
+  ### commands
   #### request
-    takes an ip address. attempts to generate an api session.
+    Request performance data from the cnMaestro API.
+Requires either a valid config file, or at least a client id, client secret, and host ip.
+If a config file does not include a client id or client secret, a client id and secret can be passed in as options while the other config file values are used (useful if you don't want to save sensitive data).

   #### config
-    takes no arguments. prompts for a client id and client secret, and creates or updates a config file.
+    Create a new config file, or overwrite an existing one.
+Prompts user for client id, client secret, host ip, fields, start time, and stop time.
+By default, new config files are created in the user's home directory.

   ### options
-  #### option -i or --client-id
+  #### -i or --client-id
     takes a valid 16-digit client id. option -i and option -s are mutually inclusive.
+Default: none

-  #### option -s or --client-secret
+  #### -s or --client-secret
     takes a valid 30-digit client secret. option -s and option -i are mutually inclusive.
+Default: none

+  #### -p or --host-ip
+    takes an ip address.
+Default: none

   #### option -c or --config-file
-    takes a file path. if the config argument is included and the file does not exist, it is created. if the request argument is included and the -i and -s options     are not both set, the config file is used; if the -i and -s options are both set, the config file is not used. if the request argument is included and options
+    takes a file path. if the config argument is included and the file does not exist, it is created. if only a file name is passed, the program will look for the file within the user's home directory.
+Default: '~/config.json'

-    -i, -s, and -c are not specified, the program will look for a config file at the default location ('./.auth.cfg')
+  #### -f or --fields
+     takes a string of fields to pull from the cnMaestro API.
+Field names must be separated by a comma, with no spaces.
+Default: 'name,timestamp,radio.dl_kbits,radio.ul_kbits'

+  #### -a or --start-time
+     takes an integer, representing the first day to pull data from ( __ days ago @ T00:00:00-05:00).
+Default: 7, Max: 7

+  #### -o or --stop-time
+     takes an integer, representing the last day to pull data from ( __ days ago @ T23:00:00-05:00).
+Default: 1, Max: 7

+  #### --help
+     display the help menu